yvoronoy/magento2docker/README.md

 # Magento2 Docker Environment
-A very simple Magento2 Docker Environment based on LAMP stack.
-Docker for Mac Ready.
+Magento2 Docker Environment based on LAMP stack.
+Tested on docker for mac.
+This project uses SSHFS to mount container directory on a host machine.
+Due to docker issue [File access in mounted volumes extremely slow](https://github.com/docker/for-mac/issues/77).

+I used to Docker Sync project before to synchronize files by UNISON.
+But it brokes very often,because Magento2 has huge amount of files.
+So I decided to move on SSHFS.
+It works pretty well and performance is enough on a host machine.
+Container works without any performance issue since it does not share volumes.

 ## Contents